‘Tis the season! Watch out for these scams!

 Most of us have heard of the more common cons out there, such as claims of false inheritances as well as IRS and social security scams.
 However, new scams are on the rise and they are not always as easy to spot!
 We have compiled a list with some of the current cons out there!
 The best way to combat scammers is to be aware of the scams, making you less likely to fall for them!
 Here’s what to look for so you don’t become a victim.

-Free WiFi scams have become increasingly common, as most of us tend to jump on WiFi when we’re not at home or at the office, as we work to preserve our allotted cellular data for the month.
-The next time you’re looking for a wireless hotspot and locate one called Free WiFi, beware!
-These WiFi scams enable hackers to access personal information, emails, usernames, passwords and credit card numbers.
+Free WiFi scams have become increasingly common, as most of us tend to jump on WiFi when we’re not at home or the office, as we work to preserve our allotted cellular data for the month.
+The next time you’re looking for a wireless hotspot, locate one called Free WiFi, beware!
+These WiFi scams enable hackers to access personal information, emails, usernames, passwords, and credit card numbers.
 This can happen anywhere you try to connect to the internet while on the go, but it is especially prevalent at airports.

 If you believe you have been scammed or believe someone has attempted to defraud you, be sure and tell the FTC.
 Your reports help the FTC and law enforcement partners stop scammers.
-We hope you found this information useful and hope you share your newfound knowledge with your loved ones to help protect them from the long-term damage financial crimes can do.
+Hopefully, you found this information useful and you can share your newfound knowledge with your loved ones to help protect them from the long-term damage financial crimes can do.

-Please keep in mind that Race will never ask for any personal information through email and all official communication will come from a race.com domain and late notices are always sent on official Race letterhead.
+Please keep in mind that Race will never ask for any personal information through email, and all official communication will come from a race.com domain.
+Late notices are always sent on official Race letterhead.
 Our company does not seek out deposits to fund our fiber deployment nor do we require payments via money orders or gift cards.